-Travel insurance can be a smart way to protect yourself from a financial loss the next time you take a trip.
-Some travel plans cover things like personal belongings and lost luggage, while others cover unexpected health care costs, medical emergencies, and even full-on trip cancellations.
+Travel insurance can be a smart way to protect yourself from financial loss when you take a trip.
+Some travel plans cover personal belongings and lost luggage, while others cover unexpected health care costs, medical emergencies, and even trip cancellations.

-A number of companies offer travel insurance plans, each with varying plans and types of coverage.
+Several companies offer travel insurance plans, each with varying plans and types of coverage.
 Are you busy booking your next trip?
-Use this guide to easily compare the best travel insurance.
+Use this guide to compare the best travel insurance.

 In this guide: